 Made the flag with stickers and a toothpick and got some army guys to put all around.
 I used the end of a telescopic play toy for the turret.
 The cake was a huge hit with the kids even the girls.

 I looked to this site for some help with an army cake and just wanted to share what I came up with.
 It was so much fun.

 I baked a large sheet cake and one loaf cake for the army cake.
 I dipped a pretzel rod in chocolate.
-The dirt and wheels are Oreo cookies.
+In order to make the dirt and wheels, I used Oreo cookies.
 My father-in-law was quite surprised when his grandkids surprised him for his 54th birthday with a tank cake.
 Simple and delicious!

 I made this army cake for a birthday party where I used a whole camouflage theme for the table as well.
 The army tank cake seemed to be the perfect fit.

 The bottom portion of the cake was a 9×13 pan and the top was portion is a loaf pan.
 However I cut the loaf shape to make it more exact and slanted in the front.
 I got the camouflage effect by coloring the icing with green food coloring and then using the darker spray icing in spots.

 I used Oreos for the wheels and Hershey miniatures for the treads.
 For the cannon, I used a Pepperidge Farm Pirouette cookie.
 In order to achieve the rough terrain effect, I put crushed Oreos around the tank.
 I frosted an Oreo for the hatch portion and placed a plastic army man there.
 The cake was enjoyed by all!